Apsurt/aocenv/README.md

 * **Safe & Robust**: Built-in safety checks, confirmation prompts for destructive actions.
 * **Helpful Logging**: Use the `-v` flag to see what the tool is doing behind the scenes.
 * **Custom Templates**: Save and load your own boilerplate templates for different kinds of puzzles.
+* **Automatic Git Commits**: Optionally auto-commit your solutions with a standardized message upon successful binding.

 ## 🚀 Getting Started